Definitions and Interpretation

-(10.1) Subject to clauses 10.2 to 10.7 below, and unless specifically noted to the contrary, this Agreement shall continue from the Commencement Date until the Deliverable has been delivered to the Client.
+(10.1) Subject to clauses 10.2 to 10.7 below, and unless specifically noted to the contrary in the Schedule, this Agreement shall continue from the Commencement Date until the Deliverable has been delivered to the Client.

-(10.2.1) commits any breach of these terms and, in the case of a breach which is capable of remedy, fails to remedy it within 21 days after receiving written notice by the Client giving full particulars of the breach and requiring it to be remedied;
+(10.2.1) commits any breach of this Agreement and, in the case of a breach which is capable of remedy, fails to remedy it within 21 days after receiving written notice by the Client giving full particulars of the breach and requiring it to be remedied;

 (10.2.2) becomes permanently incapable of providing the Services; or

 (10.2.3) goes into liquidation (other than for the purposes of amalgamation or reconstruction), has a receiver appointed over a significant part of its assets, enters bankruptcy or an IVA or takes or suffers any similar action as a result of debt or anything analogous occurs under the law of any jurisdiction in relation to The Company.

 (10.3) The Company may terminate this Agreement at any time with immediate effect by giving written notice to the Client if the Client: